40th PMPC Star Awards for Movies

 The 40th PMPC Star Awards for Movies was an awards ceremony recognizing outstanding achievements in Philippine cinema for films released in 2023.
-Organized by the Philippine Movie Press Club (PMPC), the event was held on July 21, 2024, at the Henry Lee Irwin Theatre of Ateneo de Manila University in Quezon City.
+Organized by the Philippine Movie Press Club (PMPC), the event was held on July 21, 2024, at the Henry Lee Irwin Theatre of Ateneo de Manila University in Quezon City under the leadership of their President Rodel Ocampo Fernando.

 It was hosted by Aiko Melendez, Bianca Umali, Robi Domingo, and Alden Richards.
 In the lead-up to the ceremony, a partial list of winners was released publicly, while the awards for Movie Actress of the Year, Movie Actor of the Year, Indie Movie of the Year, and Indie Movie Director of the Year were announced during the event itself.
 Mallari was the top winner of the night, receiving seven awards, including Movie of the Year, while Firefly received the most nominations.
 Litrato was named Indie Movie of the Year.
 The ceremony was broadcast on A2Z Channel on July 27, 2024.